zixi-liu/zixi-liu/README.md

 ### Hi there 👋 I'm --

-- 🤗 a data scientist in e-cmmerce fraud detection and an enthusiast in Graph ML.
+- 🤗 a data scientist in e-commerce fraud detection and an enthusiast in Graph ML.
 - 💬 writing a [**Substack Newsletter**](https://sisilio.substack.com/) for ML practitioners who're interested in fraud detection.
 - 📕 researching [**data-centric**](https://github.com/HazyResearch/data-centric-ai) open-source projects and topics in MLOps.